Filtered vs. Dynamic Lists

 SELECT c.id, c.name FROM companies c INNER JOIN item_companies ic ON ic.company_id = c.id WHERE ic.item_id = @item_id

-In this case, you can show a list of customers when an item cell contains a revenue id and a list of suppliers for the expense item id.
+Another scenario involves having the item_id column in the selected data.
+In this case, you can display a list of customers when an item cell contains a revenue ID and a list of suppliers when it contains an expense item ID.

 SELECT c.id, c.name, ic.item_id FROM companies c INNER JOIN item_companies ic ON ic.company_id = c.id

+This is an example of a filtered list.
+Here, the SaveToDB add-in creates Excel validation lists with dynamic formulas.
 Other SaveToDB products filter cell list values using the third column.

 id, +state, @country_id